jinlab-washu/Jin-lab.manual/GMS.md

 See the GATK4-cwl-wdl repository for more specific config files. https://github.com/jinlab-washu/GATK4-cwl-wdl

-For the GATK4 pipeline use this file:
+The default GATK4 pipeline to be produce files for downstream joint-calling:

 ```/gscmnt/gc2698/jin810/configuration_files/human_germline_exome_bp_gatk4.yml```